 Several ketones and aldehydes have been classified as known or likely carcinogens.
 For example, formaldehyde and acetaldehyde are known carcinogens.
 Studies are still underway on glutaraldehyde but it appears to have a much lower risk (if any) of carcinogenicity than formaldehyde.
 Acetone has not been reported to cause cancer.

-The desirable chemical reactivity properties of aldehydes become undesirable when these chemicals enter your body, so be sure to read the label and MSDS for any ketone or aldehyde-containing materials before use.
-Take appropriate precautions when working with them - engineering controls such as fume hoods and personal protective equipment (PPE) such as gloves and respirators are a very good idea.
+The desirable chemical reactivity properties of aldehydes become undesirable when these chemicals enter your body, so be sure to read the label and SDS for any ketone or aldehyde-containing materials before use.
+You can find appropriate precautions to take when working with them on Section 8 (exposure controls/personal protection) of the SDS.
+Engineering controls such as fume hoods and personal protective equipment (PPE) such as gloves and respirators are a very good idea.

 See also: alcohol, carboxylic acid, chemical formula, carbon monoxide, ketosis, VOC.